 Books are a great teaching tool, especially when it comes to talking to kids about tough subjects.
 Many parents might struggle with talking to their kids about institutionalized racism and prejudice and I hope these picture books about racism will help, because an open and honest dialogue is the only way our kids can work to combat the problem so that they and their friends can live in a better society.

 My intention with this list is to suggest books that will help you address issues surround race directly, not a general, “everyone is equal” statement, nor with a metaphorical allusion to racism.
 I agree that those books are extremely valuable and great for our very youngest kids.
 But school aged kids are ready to talk about tough subjects and tackle them head on.
-You’ll do your kids a great service by reading them these books.
+You’ll do your kids a great service by reading them these books, as well as the books on our list of picture books to teach inclusion and anti-bias.

 One note: many of these books discuss racism in an historical context, but it is crucial to connect it to the present day.
 It’s important not to let our children think all the problems have been solved just because Jim Crow laws have been repealed, so keep the discussion going, even after the book is closed.
 Do you have other books to add to this list?
 Let’s make it a great resource together and add your suggestions to the comments below.